25 Encouraging Bible Verses for Addiction Recovery

 Do not be deceived: Bad company ruins good morals.1 Corinthians 15:33

 Temptation lurks around every corner, as well as from old friends who may also struggle with addictions.
 This verse wisely instructs you to surround yourself with the good character and godly lives of the right people.
-Only those family members and friends who truly care for you will actively help you recover from addiction.
+Only those family members and friends who truly care for you will actively help you with addiction recovery.

 5. Healing Process